MingyeeOAO/absorb-chess/README.md

    ```
    The server will run on `ws://localhost:8765`

 ### Frontend Setup
 1. Open `index.html` in a web browser
 2. The game will automatically connect to the server
+3. The frontend will automatically try servers listed in servers (line 103 of app.js).
+If localhost is unavailable, it will fall back to chess.harc.qzz.io (production server).
+Update the list if your backend runs on a different port.

 ## Project Structure